pschool-in/curriculum/content/social/lifeskills-5.md

 ```
 We must know well about our talents and also our *flaws*.
-Handling *emotions* in a right way, will help us to lead the happy life.
+Handling *emotions* in the right way will help us lead a happy life.
 If we know our flaws in our nature, then we should try to *correct* ourselves.
 Being *stubborn* always, will lead to the problem.
 We should able to do *balance* between the thoughts and emotions.